 Wildlife Management Success Story

 See picture below.
-Visual deterrents such as flashing lights, coyote decoys, and goose dogs are not effective wildlife management tactics.
+Visual deterrents, such as flashing lights and coyote decoys, are not effective wildlife management tactics.
 This property had a population of 80-100 geese.
-They had tried everything from goose dogs to coyote decoys to lights that flashed around the shore with no success.
+They had tried everything from canine decoys to coyote decoys to lights that flashed around the shore with no success.
 This picture even shows how geese are smart enough to not be affected by a coyote decoy, even when the decoy is moved around daily.

 In June, they called Animal Remover to finally resolve their Canada goose problem.
 In the last weeks of June, the geese began to molt.
 Molting is when Canada geese lose their old feathers and new ones grow in.
 During this time, Canada Geese are not capable of flight and they can be rounded up and removed.
 We use specially designed equipment along with job-specific Canada Geese transportation trailers to remove the geese.
 Our goal is to make the removal and wildlife management process as comfortable as possible for the goose and for the customer.
 This customer’s goose problem was resolved in less than 1 hour on this day in June.

 People have a fear of Canada geese due to their defensive nature and will steer clear of them.
 The last thing you want is for people to take their business somewhere else because of the fear they have for the Canada Geese that are on your property.
 Recent studies show that 60% of consumers will not visit a business if they see Canada Geese near the parking or entry area.
 Stop the damage now and call Animal Remover LLC today for expert Canada goose removal and wildlife management services.

 We provide Canada Geese Management services in Ohio, Kentucky, and Indiana.

 To Obtain a Goose Permit follow the links below